RubenKelevra/pacman.store/README.md

 ## Join the Cluster

-If you want to join and contribute bandwidth and hard drive space, feel free to do so.
+If you want to join and contribute bandwidth and disk space, feel free to do so.
 The repo-size is about 70 GB.
 Since the data is rotating quite quickly it's recommended to enable the Garbage Collector with `--enable-gc` for your IPFS-Daemon.

 The default storage size for IPFS needs to be altered in the config file.